isorlab49/isor-opentelemetry-instrumentation/README.md

 python kafka/producer/producer.py

+#### Check traces

+You can access jaeger frontend at http://localhost:16686/

+OpenSearch dashboard is also available at http://localhost:5601/
+- in theory OpenSearch shall be accessible with admin-admin, but since the security is disabled due to this is only a testing project, and I didn't solve the problem, the dashboard cannot be accessed

 ### Configuration notes

+#### Kafka access from kubernetes cluster
 In kafka/compose/kafka.yml KAFKA_ADVERTISED_LISTENERS has to be updated with localhost's ip.

+#### Java service instrumentation

 In both java services the bootstrap servers have to be updated with the localhost's actual ip.

+To have a service instrumented, you need to add `instrumentation.opentelemetry.io/inject-java: "true"` to the pod's annotations.
+If there are multiple containers in the same pod, the ones to be instrumented can be specified with `instrumentation.opentelemetry.io/container-names: "java-service1"` if it's not specified, the first container will be instrumented.

+It is possible to specify for namespace to be instrumented but i'm not sure yet how.

+#### OpenTelemetry instrumentation to collector connection

 After applying the otel-coll.yaml update the otel-inst.yaml's spec.exporter.endpoint to the otel-collector's SIMPLEST_COLLECTOR_PORT_4317_TCP_ADDR.
 You can find it in docker desktop container inspect.